matteason/live-cloud-maps/README.md

 ## Frequency & availability
 Images are updated eight times a day, every three hours.
-Images are published to GitHub Pages, so if you configure your software to use `https://matteason.github.io/live-cloud-maps/images/[RESOLUTION/[FILENAME]` you'll always stay up-to-date.
+Images are published to GitHub Pages, so if you configure your software to use `https://clouds.matteason.co.uk/images/[RESOLUTION/[FILENAME]` you'll always stay up-to-date.

-GitHub allows [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on Pages, so you can use the latest daily images directly in JavaScript - for example, in a [three.js TextureLoader](https://threejs.org/docs/#api/en/loaders/TextureLoader).
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled, so you can use the latest daily images directly in JavaScript - for example, in a [three.js TextureLoader](https://threejs.org/docs/#api/en/loaders/TextureLoader).

 I can't guarantee the freshness or quality of images; source data may not be available, or may be temporarily degraded.